SveSop/nvapi_standalone/README.md

 destdir/bin/setup_nvapi_32.sh (for 32-bit install)
 destdir/bin/setup_nvapi_64.sh (for 64-bit install)

+eg. 32-bit
+WINEPREFIX=/your/wine/prefix ./setup_nvapi_32.sh install

+OBS!
 For a x86_64 WINEPREFIX you need to run BOTH scripts!

 This creates symlinks in the wineprefix + creates dll-override that ENABLE nvapi.
 This is known to cause problems when using DXVK!